-Michael’s practice includes drafting premarital and postnuptial agreements, often involving closely-held family businesses, trusts and business issues.
+Michael’s Florida collaborative practice includes drafting premarital and postnuptial agreements, often involving closely-held family businesses and trusts.

 - Sampson Collaborative Law (2017-present) Owner

 - Carlton Fields (2002-2016) Shareholder

 - Holland & Knight (1986-2002)